WICG/pwa-url-handler/explainer.md

 We propose the following:

 1. Modify the web app manifest format to include a `url_handlers` dictionary entry.
-    * Gives PWAs control over which URLs to handle.
+    - Gives PWAs control over which URLs to handle.
-    * Allows PWA developers to opt-in to URL handling in the same way across different platforms.
+    - Allows PWA developers to opt-in to URL handling in the same way across different platforms.

-2. A `pwa-site-association` file format for validating out-of-scope URL associations.
+2. A `web-app-origin-association` file format for validating out-of-scope URL associations.
-    * Protects content owners by letting them define which PWAs are allowed to associate with their sites.
+    - Protects content owners by letting them define which PWAs are allowed to associate with their sites.
-    * Gives sites control over which URLs are allowed to be handled by each associated PWA.
+    - Gives sites control over which URLs are allowed to be handled by each associated PWA.

 3. If launched to handle a URL activation, browsers then launch a PWA with matching `url_handlers` to handle that URL.